meshhq/MeshStudioWebsite/content/blog/2018-05-08-react-native-navigation.md

 )
 ```

 You’ll see how navigation components are a little different in how they’re created.
-Instead of sub-classing the `React.Component` class, we’re calling the exported constructor function `createBottomTabNavigator` and passing through options that will define what the `TabNavigator` will display.
+Instead of subclassing the `React.Component` class, we’re calling the exported constructor function `createBottomTabNavigator` and passing through options that will define what the `TabNavigator` will display.

 (Note: When naming components that are set to variables, be sure to begin the name with a capital letter.
 JSX will interpret a lowercase tag name to be an HTML tag. `<tabNavigator />` will compile to `React.createElement('tabNavigator')` where `<TabNavigator />` will compile to
 `React.createElement(TabNavigator)` — we require the latter.)